-Our time and energy are increasingly used to manufacture demand, to exploit populations, to extract resources, to fill landfills, to pollute the air, to promote colonization, and to propel our planet’s sixth mass extinction.
-We have helped to create comfortable, happy lives for some of our species and allowed harm to others; our designs, at times, serve to exclude, eliminate, and discriminate
+We have helped to create comfortable, happy lives for some of our species and allowed harm to others; our designs, at times, serve to exclude, eliminate, and discriminate.

 Many of us have grown increasingly uncomfortable with this view of design.
 Because of this, we call for a massive change in what and how designers design.
-Climate change is critically entangled with class, race, and gender-based dominance, we can no longer push for merely sustainability, but must create new systems that undo and heal what’s been done.
+Climate change is critically entangled with class, race, and gender-based dominance, we can no longer push for mere sustainability (pdf) but must create new systems that undo and heal what’s been done.

 What We Must Do

-- We must challenge and examine the histories, processes, and ethics of design and develop new creative skills, resources, collaborations, and languages of design.
+- Challenge and examine the histories, processes, and ethics of design and develop new creative skills, resources, collaborations, and languages of design.

-- We must support community-based efforts of justice, healing, co-existence, and mutual respect.
+- Support community-based efforts of justice, healing, co-existence, and mutual respect.

-- We must understand that we are not outside of nature; we are a part of a complex system and our actions must reflect that knowledge.
+- Understand that we are not outside of nature; we are a part of a complex system and our actions must reflect that knowledge.

-- We must reverse our profession’s priorities in favor of more inclusive, empathetic, and engaged forms of action — a mind-shift that goes beyond sustainability — towards regeneration, exploration, and co-creation of a non-exploitative, non-appropriative set of social-environmental relations.
+- Reverse our profession’s priorities in favour of more inclusive, empathetic, and engaged forms of action — a mind-shift that goes beyond sustainability — towards regeneration, exploration, and co-creation of a non-exploitative, non-appropriative set of social-environmental relations.

-- We must commit to reconnecting design, manufacturing, distribution, and use of the things we design to the Earth — and all of its inhabitants.
+- Commit to reconnecting design, manufacturing, distribution, and use of the things we design to the Earth — and all of its inhabitants.

-- We must direct our skills for the betterment of humanity towards a more ecological civilization.
+- Direct our skills for the betterment of humanity towards a more ecological civilization.

 We believe the First Things First Manifesto should reflect collective thoughts on what the world needs and where design plays a role within that world.